🧡 Skip to main content🔍 Skip to search

 Read from login history file

-Push the Add button and open the Read from File Action in File & Folder category.
+Click the Add button and open the Read from File Action in the File & Folder category.
 In the File input we will have to replicate the parameter used in the Write to File Action contained in the Task created previously.
-Namely, the Read from File Action has to read contents of:
+Namely, the Read from File Action has to read the contents of the

 C:\User Login History\login history Date.txt file.

-Enter C:\User Login History\login history.txt into the File input, put a space character between history and .txt and push on Variable Wizard button.
-Like in Write to File Action, we need to choose the Date variable from Date & Time category.
-Choose the Year / Month / Day, specify - (dash) as separator character and mark Add leading zero checkbox.
+Enter C:\User Login History\login history.txt into the File input, put a space character between history and .txt and click the Variable Wizard button.
+Like in Write to File Action, we need to choose the Date variable from the Date & Time category.
+Choose the Year / Month / Day, specify - (dash) as the separator character and mark the Add leading zero checkbox.
 This way the parameter used in Write to File Action is fully copied and will return the file name in exactly the same format.

 Variable Wizard: Adjust 1 day